Qiskit/qiskit/DEPRECATION.md

 2. as a Rust attribute `#[deprecated]` on the function itself.

 The `\qk_deprecated` command is defined in the Doxygen configuration file (`docs/Doxyfile`) as an alias.
-The `reason` field is expanded inside a "verbatim rST" block, so should use rST directly (unlike other parts of the C API documentation).
-The `reason` field should be a single line of text, and cannot contain the `|` separator.
-The `<version>` field should be the version of Qiskit that the deprecated started in (e.g. `2.3.0`).
+The `<reason>` field is expanded inside a "verbatim rST" block, so should use rST directly (unlike other parts of the C API documentation).
+The `<reason>` field should be a single line of text, and cannot contain the `|` separator.
+The `<version>` field should be the version of Qiskit that the deprecation started in (e.g. `2.3.0`).
 We don't use Doxygen's built-in `\deprecated` command because that is free-form and doesn't retain the version in a structured location.

 We have `cbindgen` configured to interpret `#[deprecated]` directives on C API functions.
 The